Oral rehydration solution (ORS) + zinc co-pack

 If ORS + zinc is the winning strategy against deadly diarrhea, the game plan is to ensure that both are available.
 The most obvious way to do that is to package them together.
 Combining ORS + zinc amplifies their lifesaving power, cost-savings, and access.

 Thanks to a petition by PATH and partners, in July 2019, WHO added co-packaged ORS + zinc to its Model List of Essential Medicines for Children (EMLc), a policy document that will help encourage countries to also prioritize the co-pack in their expenditures, procurement and supply, and training of healthcare providers.

-Five countries have already introduced the co-pack into their national essential medicines lists: Ghana, Kenya, Senegal, Vietnam, and Zambia.
+Six countries have already introduced the co-pack into their national essential medicines lists: Ghana, Senegal, Ethiopia, Kenya, Vietnam, and Zambia.